fbaew/hackstack-keyboard-relay/README.md

 Sound familiar?
 Well buckle up, bucko!
 We're plunging straight into golang and racing towards that exact goal.

+## ...Why?

+Like most computery stuff that I do, I am mostly doing this out of curiosity.
+I wanted to give Go a try, and I have a use case (VFIO-powered Windows gaming virtual machine).
+If someone else out there uses this too, terrific!

 # INSTALLING

 None of this is automatic or pretty.
 You have been warned.